amirHossein5/dropy/docs/README.md

 ## Usage

-After you specified the toggler selector, is time to specify the target.
+After you specified the toggler selector, it's time to specify the target.
 There are two ways to define the target, first: adding `toggler-target` attribute on the sibling of toggler,

 ```html
 <section>